anessler/jtorchani/README.md

 For additional documentation on flag options available to edit the configuration file visit Jnaerator Wiki: https://github.com/nativelibs4java/JNAerator/wiki/Command-Line-Options-And-Environment-Variables

-## Using the JOpenMM Library
+## Using the JTorchANI Library

-To use the Java OpenMM Wrappers, please first initialize the library using the OpenMMUtils class:
+To use the Java Torch ANI Wrappers, please first initialize the library using the TorchANIUtils class:

-      OpenMMUtils.init();
+      TorchANIUtils.init();

-This will extract the OpenMM binary libraries (for Cuda 10.1) from the openmm-fat.jar file to a temporary directory and configure JNA to find them.
-OpenMM plugins can be loaded as follows:
+This will extract the OpenMM binary libraries (for Cuda 10.1) from the torchani-fat.jar file to a temporary directory and configure JNA to find them.

-      PointerByReference plugins = OpenMM_Platform_loadPluginsFromDirectory(OpenMMUtils.getPluginDirectory());